This review pits Outco and Interview Kickstart, two popular interview prep platforms, together.

 Then there is a section known as Behavioral and Situational Interview Questions.

-This section prepares you for passing the part of an interview that tests your behavior and responses informal situations.
+This section prepares you for passing the part of an interview that tests your behavior and responses to informal situations.

 Week 3: Advanced